Logo A Survey on World Models: A Vision Perspective

 Overview of the evaluation ecosystems of VWMs

-Figure 5: Overview of the evaluation ecosystems of VWMs.
+Figure 5: Overview of the evaluation systems of VWMs.

 Metrics

-• Visual Quality: Assesses the fidelity of generated images/videos.
+• Visual Quality: Assess the visual consistency of the simulation.

-• Task Execution: Measures the model's utility in downstream tasks.
+• Task Execution: Measure model's overall effectiveness in downstream tasks.

 Datasets and Benchmarks